Domain privacy: Implications

-The Internet Corporation for Assigned Names and Numbers (ICANN) broadly requires the mailing address, phone number, and e-mail address of those owning or administrating a domain name to be made publicly available through the "WHOIS" directories.
+The Internet Corporation for Assigned Names and Numbers (ICANN) broadly requires the mailing address, phone number, and e-mail address of those owning or administrating a domain name to be made publicly available through the WHOIS and Registration Data Directory Services (RDDS) for RDAP.
 However, that policy enables spammers, direct marketers, identity thieves, or other attackers to use the directory to acquire personal information about those people.
 Although ICANN has been working to change WHOIS to enable greater privacy, there is a lack of consensus among major stakeholders as to what type of change should be made.
 However, with the offer of private registration from many registrars, some of the risk has been mitigated.
+In addition, successor RDAP moved most contact information of domain name towards RDDS.

+Researchers in the industry have worked on improving the design of the domain name system, in order to reduce the likelihood of attackers compromising the infrastructure.
+They have done so by allowing for varying options and adjusting the guidelines of how they operate.

 Litigation

-With the help of "private registration," the service can be the legal owner of the domain.
+With the help of "private registration", the service can be the legal owner of the domain.
 This has occasionally resulted in legal problems.
 Ownership of a domain name is given by the organization name of the owner contact in the domain's WHOIS record.
 There are typically four contact positions in a domain's WHOIS record: owner, administrator, billing, and technical.
 Some registrars will not shield the owner organization name in order to protect the ownership of the domain name.

 There has been at least one lawsuit against Namecheap, Inc. for its role as owner/registrant; Namecheap lost its motion to dismiss.
 Silverstein v.
-Alivemax, et al. Los Angeles Superior Court Case Number BC480994 was dismissed in May of 2014.
+Alivemax, et al. Los Angeles Superior Court Case Number BC480994 was dismissed in May 2014.
 Silverstein is well known for his anti-spam and email privacy campaigns, most notably in the case of William Silverstein v Keynetics, Inc., No. 17-15176 (9th Cir.
 2018), but this was decided for Keynetics in March 2018.

 Ownership of domains held by a privacy service was also an issue in the RegisterFly case, in which a registrar effectively ceased operations and then went bankrupt.
 Customers encountered serious difficulties in regaining control of the domains involved.
 ICANN has since remedied that situation by requiring all accredited registrars to maintain their customers' contact data in escrow.
 In the event a registrar loses its accreditation, gTLD domains, along with the escrowed contact data, will be transferred to another accredited registrar.